ssalvaterra/LIB-201/mapping.md

 # 1. Primary and Secondary Source Research

-Before we get into figuring out what all goes into a map or a timeline, the most important thing is to figure out what kinds of questions to ask of our data.
-In order to do that, we will be gathering research for this project to give context to the letters -- events, themes, and people in the letters.
-Our timelines and our maps will explore something in the letters, and they will likely contain other primary and secondary sources to help tell the story.
+Before we get into figuring out what all goes into a map or a timeline, the most important thing is to figure out **what questions to ask of our data.** In order to do that, we will be gathering research for this project to give context to the letters -- events, themes, and people in the letters -- to tell a bigger story.
+Our timelines and our maps will explore something in the letters, and they will likely contain other primary and secondary sources to explain the significance of an event.

-## What are Primary and Secondary Sources
+## What are primary sources?
-Primary sources are often considered more "direct" pieces of evidence that are directly from someone's point of view or report on what is happening in the moment.
-These could include things like
+Primary sources are often considered more "direct" pieces of evidence that are from someone's individual point of view, or they report on what is happening in the moment.
+These could include things like:
 * letters (ahem!)
 * newspapers
 * interviews
 * autobiographies or diaries
 * photographs
+* original observations or experiments
+* original creative works

 ...and more!

 **Bias in primary sources.** Just because a primary source is considered direct or in "real time," it is still from the point of view of someone who (like all of us!) has opinions, perspectives, and bias.
-All historical documents are written by an author with a specific point of view, and no matter how objective the author may try to appear, their unique perspectives and inclinations influence the document.
-Keep this in mind!
+All historical documents are written by an author with a specific point of view, and no matter how objective the author may try to appear, their unique perspectives and inclinations influence the document. *Keep this in mind!*

+## What are secondary sources?
-Secondary sources are usually interpretive, aren't usually published,posted, or shared in the moment something is occurring, and often include primary sources in discussion with ideas or hypotheses.
+Secondary sources are usually interpretive, aren't usually published, posted, or shared in the moment something is occurring, and they often include primary sources in discussion with ideas or hypotheses.
 This could include things like
 * scholarly articles
 * books and book chapters
 * websites (blogs, articles, reviews, etc.)